Little red kaluta

-The little red kaluta (Dasykaluta rosamondae) is a small, reddish-brown, shrew-like mammal native to dry grasslands of northwest Australia.
+The little red kaluta (Dasykaluta rosamondae) is a small, reddish-brown, shrew-like mammal native to dry grasslands of northwest Western Australia.
 It is active at night, feeding on insects and other small animals.
 The kaluta is a marsupial and is the only member of its genus, Dasykaluta.
 Individuals are around 10 cm long and weigh from 20 to 40 g.
 They live for about four years in captivity.
 Other common names include little red antechinus, russet antechinus and spinifex antechinus.

 Taxonomy

 Dasykaluta rosamondae is a member of the family Dasyuridae.
 When it was first described by W.D.L.
 Ride in 1964, the species was placed in the genus Antechinus, however, the author noted the new species created difficulties with the arrangements previously published.
 In 1982 Mike Archer erected the genus Dasykaluta and assigned it as the sole species.
 It has since been shown to be most closely related to Parantechinus apicalis, the dibbler.

 The earliest specimen was collected in 1936 by Mr. R. M. W. Bligh near Tambourah (Marble Bar) and deposited at the Western Australian Museum, its dental formula leading to a tentative diagnosis of a species of Dasycercus by Ludwig Glauert.
 Ride examined this and a series of specimens collected by E. H. M. Ealey at Woodstock Station, also near Marble Bar in Western Australia.

 "Kaluta" is an Aboriginal name adopted from the Nyamal language for this species, and this is reflected in the generic name Dasykaluta, which means "hairy kaluta".
 The species name, rosamondae, is a threefold reference to Rosamund Clifford, the famous mistress of Henry II of England, who is said to have had red hair, its spinifex dominated habitat resembling "a house of wonderful working, so that no man or woman might come to her ...", alluding to a maze at Woodstock Palace where the king hid her and the place of the species discovery, Woodstock Station.